Rydberg Exciton-Polaritons in a Magnetic Field: Exciton-Polariton in a Magnetic Field

 \subsection{Results}

-Figures~\ref{fig:fig_pol_new} and~\ref{fig:fig_pol_COMs} show our numerically exact spectra of exciton-polaritons in the presence of a magnetic field.
-First, the upper and lower panels of Fig.~\ref{fig:fig_pol_new} illustrate how the energies and photon fractions of the two polariton branches evolve with the cyclotron frequency, $\omega_c/R$, when the resonant cavity frequency is tuned to the $(B=0)$ $1s$, $2s$, or $3s$ exciton states.
-The upper-panel spectra can therefore be directly compared to the corresponding spectrum in the absence of light-matter coupling, Fig.~\ref{fig:fig_exciton_2}(b), where the resonant cavity frequency is independent of magnetic field and would correspond to a horizontal line.
-Here, we have used a light-matter coupling strength of $\Omega/R=0.2$ which is a typical value in current microcavity heterostructures.
+Figures~\ref{fig:fig_pol_new} and~\ref{fig:fig_pol_COMs} display our numerically exact spectra of exciton-polaritons in the presence of a magnetic field.
+First, the upper and lower panels of Fig.~\ref{fig:fig_pol_new} show how the energies and photon fractions of the polariton branches evolve with the cyclotron frequency, $\omega_c/R$, when the resonant cavity frequency is tuned to the $(B=0)$ $1s$, $2s$, or $3s$ exciton states.
+The upper panels (a)--(c) can therefore be directly compared against the corresponding spectrum in the absence of light-matter coupling, Fig.~\ref{fig:fig_exciton_2}(b), where the resonant cavity frequency would correspond to a horizontal line since it is independent of magnetic field.
+In Fig.~\ref{fig:fig_pol_new}, we have used a light-matter coupling strength of $\Omega/R=0.2$, which is a typical value in current microcavity heterostructures.
 The light-matter coupling leads to a splitting of energies close to the photon energy.
-In the case where the photon energy is resonant to the $1s$ state, we see in panels (a) and (d) that there is little coupling to any other excitonic states.
-However, because higher Rydberg energies are more closely spaced, when the detuning is set such that the photon is resonant to the $2s$ and $3s$ excitons, we clearly see from the corresponding photon fractions in panels (e) and (f) that we begin to strongly couple to multiple exciton states, and that these can be tuned in and out of resonance via the magnetic field.
-Interestingly, the coupling between excited states leads to a non-monotonic behavior of the photon fraction as a function of magnetic field.
+When the detuning is chosen so that the photon energy is resonant with the $1s$ state, we see in panel (d) that there is little coupling to any other excitonic states --- i.e., the photon fractions of the lower (blue) and upper (green) polaritons sum almost to one, while the photon fractions for the remaining states are essentially zero.
+However, because the higher Rydberg energies are more closely spaced, when the photon is resonant with the $2s$ and $3s$ excitons, we see from the corresponding photon fractions in panels (e) and (f) that we begin to strongly couple to multiple excitonic states, and that these states can be tuned in and out of resonance via the magnetic field.
+Interestingly, this coupling between excited states leads to a non-monotonic behavior of the photon fraction as a function of magnetic field.

 Alternatively, we can consider the polariton spectra at fixed magnetic field as a function of exciton-photon detuning, as shown in Fig.~\ref{fig:fig_pol_COMs}.
-We can infer the importance of strong light-matter coupling effects on the $ns$ exciton state by comparing our exact results to an $n+1$ coupled oscillator model (COM).
+We can infer the importance of strong light-matter coupling effects on the $ns$ exciton state by comparing our exact results to an $(n+1)$-level coupled oscillator model (COM).
 In the COM, the exciton is assumed to be unperturbed by the strong coupling to light, and the polariton energies are obtained by diagonalizing the $(n+1) \times (n+1)$ matrix

 where $\Omega_{ns}=\Omega \varphi_{ns} (0)/\varphi_{1s}^{\text{hyd}} (0)$.
 In Fig.~\ref{fig:fig_pol_COMs}, we can observe that for the moderate magnetic field case in panel (a), a 12-level coupled oscillator model deviates from the exact results in the regime of strong coupling between light and matter, with deviations of order $\sim\!15\%$ of $R$ for the chosen values of $\Omega$ and $\omega_c$, particularly evident in the inset.
 Upon increasing the magnetic field from (a) to (b), the system becomes more perturbative in the light-matter coupling, i.e., better described by a COM.
 This can be understood as due to the larger difference between consecutive exciton energies (Fig.~\ref{fig:fig_exciton_2}), relative to the exciton coupling strength to light (Fig.~\ref{fig:fig_exciton_3}).
 In particular, in the regime of strong magnetic field, Eqs.~\eqref{eq:strong-field_energies} and~\eqref{eq:high-B_WFs} together imply that $\Omega_{ns}/\omega_c\sim\bar{\omega}_c^{-1/2}$.